DECA

 Your time commitment can vary based on how much you want to put into DECA.
 Preparation for Districts, States, and ICDC looks different for everyone.
 Some types of competition require more preparation than others.
 Some basic time commitments may include:

-• Competition testing the week after Thanksgiving
+- Competition testing the week before Thanksgiving

-• Attendance at Districts in December
+- Attendance at Districts in December

-• Optional: competition prep, mock competition, skills meetings, speaker series, etc.
+- Optional: competition prep, mock competition, skills meetings, speaker series, etc.